 "We are a part of the same community," she said, turning to the members of the Board of Governors.
 "Israel is important to all of us, and we really need you—more than we need Obama."

-MK Zandberg said she would congratulate the US president for his achievements within his own society, stressing that it was every Israeli's responsibility to effect the changes they want to see implemented in their own society.A record number of women are now sitting in the Israeli KnessetInside the Jewish Agency
+MK Zandberg said she would congratulate the US president for his achievements within his own society, stressing that it was every Israeli's responsibility to effect the changes they want to see implemented in their own society.Board of Governors Voices Inside the Jewish Agency 'We are a part of the same community; Israel is important to all of us, and we really need you'A record number of women are now sitting in the Israeli KnessetInside the Jewish Agency